In this article let’s learn basics about winch its anatomy and how it works in detail.

 Vehicle Recovery

-A winch provides the necessary pulling power to free the vehicle.
-By attaching the winch cable to a stable object like a tree, rock, or another vehicle, the stuck vehicle can be pulled out of its predicament.
+In off-roading, winches are indispensable for freeing vehicles stuck in mud, sand, or ditches.
+By attaching the winch cable to a stable anchor point, such as a tree, rock, or another vehicle, the stuck vehicle can be pulled to safety.

 Overcoming Obstacles